Dive - What a Funny Name!

 In 2002 the church built the Family Life Center, attached to the existing church facilities.
 Mac McLaughlin served as the youth minister from 2000 to 2006.
 Phil McDonald served as the associate minister from 2003 to 2012

-Currently, Tammy Taylor serves as Children’s pastor (since February 2009) and secretary (since October 2012).
-Matt Courtney serves as Youth pastor (since November 2012), and Joe P. McAdams serves as the Senior pastor (since April 2016)
+Currently, Casey Waltman serves as Children’s Ministry Director (since June 2022), Matt Courtney serves as Youth pastor (since November 2012), and Joe P. McAdams serves as the Senior pastor (since April 2016)

 Elders for 2020 are Mike Atchison – Chairman, Greg Woodward – co-Chairman, Joe Armstrong, Jim Terrel, Brad Fortner, Brent Steele, and Clarence Hall Elder Emeritus.